Pukimaa/Comfy/README.md

 ## Credits

-Thanks a lot to Snapperito, Harley, Tropical and others peeps that I forgot for the help !
+Thanks a lot to NYRI4 (original creator), Snapperito, Harley, Tropical and others peeps that I forgot for the help!